janKekanSan/jankekansan.github.io/pages/lipu/30-hours.md

 ## Where did "30 hours" come from?

-The earliest source actually surprised me.
+The earliest source surprised me.
 The 30 hour claim _does_ come from the community, but not so much from consensus.

-jan Mato, an early member of the Toki Pona community[^jan_mato_membership], posted [this thread](http://forums.tokipona.org/viewtopic.php?t=1801) asking everyone how many hours it took them to learn Toki Pona.
+jan Mato, an early member of the Toki Pona community[^jan_mato_membership], posted [this thread](http://forums.tokipona.org/viewtopic.php?t=1801) on January 11th 2011.
+In it, they ask everyone how many hours it took them to learn Toki Pona.
 The thread got five responses, and in the first of these, aikidave suggests the following figure for themselves:

 [^jan_mato_membership]:
     jan Mato seems to have been active from December 2009 to mid 2013,